20001LastOrder/ConStrainSolver/llm_string/README.md

 ```

 ## Move generated results to the results folder
 Move the generated results to the results folder for further analysis depending on the LLM and setup used.
-For example, for gpt-4o-mini with validation using Python, you can run:
+For example, for gpt-4o-mini with validation using Python, you can run (Note that if you are using Windows, you may need to use the Windows alternative commands to move files):

 ```bash
 mv outputs/llm_with_validation/python/gpt-4o-mini/gpt-4o-mini.csv results/generation_with_gt/validation/python/gpt-4o-mini.csv